 Ms. Quassa (interpretation): Thank you, Mr. Chairman and thank you minister.
-That is pleasant to hear, but if the program is for both of these categories, not every community has people with the requisite skills to allow for self-retrofit work, as an example, not all Inuit are adept at carpentry skills, neither can many people undertake electrical work so the expenses should include travel work expenses.
+I am happy to hear that, but if the program is for both of these categories, not every community has carpenters or electricians to do the retrofit work, so the expenses should include travel work expenses.
 I am aware that if they need to bring in professionals, then this should be added into the application form itself, such as the need to bring them in.
 Would these be included in the application form itself?
 Thank you.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Chairman.
-What we are envisioning is as we cannot all have carpentry skills or the ability to undertake this work in many of our communities, so what she states is truthful.
+What we are envisioning is that it is not everyone who has carpentry skills or the ability to undertake this work in many of our communities, so what she states is very true.

-There are some communities without any professional carpenters, or plumbers in the communities and in those cases, we would ensure that these facts are considered when reviewing the application forms and we would be able to identify that rather quickly.
+There are some communities without any professional carpenters or plumbers, and in those cases we would ensure that is considered when reviewing application forms and we would be able to identify that rather quickly.
 To use this example, if the community has a local contractor available within the North Baffin, and if there are applicants requiring help close by, then that would be included in the funding support.

-Perhaps the contractor could be requested to have some professionals fly to several communities to perform the tasks, so that all the homeowners could receive the professional work via a contract, so this is an option.
-If the regions have skilled contractors, we can ask them to do the work within their area, in the Kivalliq, it would require a different contractor.
+Perhaps professional contractors could be flown to several communities to perform the work needing to be done so that all the homeowners could have professional done work through a contract.
+So this is an option.
+If the regions have skilled contractors, we can ask them to do the work within their area.
+If it were in the Kivalliq, it would require a different contractor.

-That is what we envision within this program so that all the communities with homeowners could be served since some communities do not have maintenance workers available, and this is our goal.
-We want to setup a program that provides easier access to these services, as some homeowners have had to wait up to a year from the time of their application to the commencement of the contract.
+That is what we envision within this program so that homeowners in all of the communities could be served since some communities do not have maintenance workers available.
+This is our goal and we want to setup a program that provides easier access to these services, as some homeowners have had to wait up to a year from the time of their application approval to the commencement of the contract.
 Thank you, Mr. Chairman.